 Our UEG Experiencers range between the ages of 20-60.
 As we’re sure you’ve noticed from our previous events and videos on YouTube, everyone is welcomed and will have fun!

 There are no refunds.
-Tickets are transferable to other people, other Urban Camp Weekend events, or Urban Excursion Weekend events.
+Tickets are transferable to other people, other Urban Camp Weekend events, or Urban Excursion Weekend events for a fee.

 You will need about $200 USD.
 However, if you wish to buy several gifts, you should bring an additional $100.00 dollars or so.

 The currency of Barbados is the Barbadian Dollar (BBD).
 The Barbadian Dollar is converted at the rate of $1.98 (BBD) to $1.00 (USD).
 The Barbadian Dollar is fixed to the U.S. Dollar and do not fluctuate.
 U.S. currency is accepted across the island and most stores and restaurants accept major credit cards.

 All packages are non-refundable due to contractual obligations unless travel insurance is purchased.
 Travel Insurance is available for an additional cost per person.
 Refunds will not be provided due to a roommate’s cancellation.
 Trips can be transferred to another person for the existing trip only (request via email).
 It is your responsibility to find a replacement for your package and provide replacement information via email.
 We offer flexible partial payments as a courtesy and convenience.
 To purchase Travel Insurance, click here!